Developer Contributions

 Newham Annual CIL Rate Summary 2025

-Newham is publishing its yearly update on CIL charges.
-This update covers the rates that apply to planning permissions granted in 2025, as required by CIL Regulations.
+Newham publishes its update on CIL charges yearly as required by CIL Regulations.
+This update covers the rates that apply to planning permissions granted in 2025.

 Read the Newham Annual CIL Rate Summary 2025 (PDF)